 Clinical Research—research conducted by collecting patient data to answer a clinical question pertinent to the current practice of medicine.
 This generally involves collecting data through patient interviews or chart review.

-because cellular and animal experiments can be very time-consuming and labor-intensive, making these projects harder to complete.
-It does offer the benefit of substantial and often very powerful experience, which can be more engaging to discuss on applications and interviews.
+Basic science research is often more difficult to publish because cellular and animal experiments can be very time-consuming and labor-intensive, making these projects harder to complete.
+It does, however, offer you the opportunity to collect substantial experience, which can be more engaging to discuss on applications and during interviews.

-because the data is generally easier to collect, especially if it comes from chart review.
+Clinical research can sometimes be easier to publish because the data is generally simpler to collect, especially if it comes from chart review.
 The downside is that chart review can often be less exciting and interesting than basic science work.
 Additionally, the experience may not be perceived by admissions committees as equally substantial to basic science.

-Most undergraduate students perform basic science research as these positions are more readily available, but it is worthwhile to understand the options when considering your path.
+Most undergraduate students perform basic science research, as these positions are more readily available, but it is worthwhile to understand the options when considering your path.

-3 | Find a Research Lab that Publishes Frequently
+3 | Find a Research Lab That Publishes Frequently

 This is not always possible to find, as not all PI’s and research mentors will make undergrad publications a priority, but it is something to consider.

 It may be difficult to determine which labs to seek out.
 Your strongest resource will be students currently in the lab or those who have worked there previously.
 Consider consulting your major’s premedical advisors, as they often have knowledge of this sort of thing.
 Finally, a basic PubMed search for prior publications may tell you what you need to know.